Sydney Sirens: History

 For the 2022–2023 season, the Sirens relocated to the Macquarie Ice Rink, and the management team remaining mostly intact, Jayden Ryan would return to serve as Head Coach with Gabe Robledo joining team staff as Assistant Coach.

-Through a rigorous try-out process, Coach Ryan was able to assemble a talented squad of players alongside the main team, who could gain valuable experience from team practice and prepare to compete at a national level.

 Heading into the 2023 season, the Sirens welcomed 15 rookies to their team/squad list, including 8 current and former alumni of the National Women's U18 Team, 2 NCAA collegiate athletes, 1 Canadian collegiate athlete, and 1 Swedish Women's Professional athlete who also competed for Team Sweden in Ringette.

-With such a promising group of newcomers, the Sirens were sure to be a force to be reckoned with in the upcoming season.